-For starters, determine if your event is just a one-day thing or spans an entire season.
-Then follow this guide, along with your own sales insights, to hone in on how much to order, ship, and re-order.
+For starters, determine if your event is just a one-day occurrence or spans an entire season.
+Then follow this guide, along with your own sales insights, to home in on how much to order, ship, and re-order.

 Don’t stress on storage

 When determining storage limits, we account for seasonal sales spikes, recent growth, and popularity of current products.

 With quick turnaround events like Prime Day, send all stock by the due date, then ramp up sales with pre-event campaigns.
 For best results, calculate expected demand and sales goals well in advance.

 From holiday sales to football fandom, longer events give you flexibility to adapt and replenish as you go.
 To minimize overstock, keep an eye on inventory levels as the season starts to wind down.

 Your customers know best.
 Keep tabs on trending events and products by staying active on social media.

 Outlet can help you boost sales, improve cash flow, and optimize inventory levels.